zero-to-mastery/resources/generalResources.md

 - [StackOverflow](https://stackoverflow.com/): A massive resource of questions and answers having to do with coding.
 If you have a question regarding web development or coding in general, chances are it has already been answered on StackOverflow.

-- [Syntax.fm](https://syntax.fm/): The amazing Wes Bos hosts a podcast for web developers.
-You can also find their episodes on various apps like Spotify etc.

 - [Think Like A Programmer](https://thecodingclassroom.teachable.com/p/think-like-a-programmer): a free online class to help new programmers to build their first projects